abdanar/abdanar.github.io/_news/announcement_4.md

 ---
 layout: post
-date: 2024-09-03 18:00:00-0400
+date: 7-10-2024
 inline: true
 related_posts: false
 ---

-I attended the diploma ceremony at Middle East Technical University in Turkey.
+I have started my M.Sc. in Mathematics at the University of Münster.